Adetec/home-service/README.md

 Service owner can post his work for everyone and make offers for interested client, he also can react with him by sending messages to each other

 ### Features
-Progressive web App
+* **Progressive web App**, Means that can be downloadable on mobile devices as a real app
+* Service worker, for offline availaibility
-Neiberhood location services offers for clients Authentication & Authorization
+* Neiberhood location services offers for clients
+* Authentication & Authorization